CTSE-General/aws-hands-on/task 1 - continuous-delivery-pipeline/README.md

 First step is to setup CodeBuild.
 For this navigate to the AWS CodeBuild Service.
 For the setup perform the following steps:

 - Project Name: <YOUR_NAME>-aws-hands-on-cbp
-- Select GitHub as the Source Provider (connect to your GitHub Account and choose the repository you have setup earlier)
+- Select GitHub as the Source Provider and choose the training repo
 - Select Amazon Linux 2 as OS
 - Select Standard Runtime
 - Select aws/codebuild/amazonlinux2-x86_64-standard:3.0 Image